 Rotations

-The Sparrow/MSU Emergency Medicine Residency is a 3 year program that provides you with a unique clinical experience and offers a wide range of electives such as ENT, forensic pathology, radiology, and much more.
+The University of Michigan Health-Sparrow/MSU Emergency Medicine Residency is a 3-year program that provides you with a unique clinical experience and offers a wide range of electives such as Pain, Ultrasound, ENT, Forensic Pathology, Radiology, and much more.
 Check out the curriculum for each PGY level below to learn more!
-The curriculum helps prepare you to go into a fellowship or practice.
+The curriculum helps prepare you for a fellowship or transition directly into practice.

 PGY 1